VinBots/robots_clp/README.md

 This repository includes a series of algorithms used in robotics, mainly self-driving vehicles and drones, for controls, localization and planning.

-* 2D / 3D controller:
+* **Controls**
-  * PID Control of a car in 2D;
+  * PID Control of a car in 2D
   * Cascaded PID controller for 3D  motions (positions, velocities,  accelerations and pitch, roll, yaw orientations) of a quadcopter
+  * Behavioral cloning: End-to-end learning (from pixel  to action) for predicting   steering angle of a vehicle  solely based on camera  images

-* Localization /  Tracking
+* **Localization /  Tracking**
-  *  Given a map, some initial localization data (like a GPS)  and at each time step, some  observation and control data,  estimation of the localization of  the vehicle; tracking a bicycle's  position and velocity using lidar  and radar measurements
+  *  Given a map, some initial localization data (like a GPS)  and at each time step, some  observation and control data,  estimation of the localization of  the vehicle;
+  *  tracking a bicycle's  position and velocity using lidar  and radar measurements

+* **Planning**
+  * Design of smooth, safe paths  for a car to follow along a 3
+lane highway with traffic, using  localization, sensor fusion, and  map data;
+  * 3D motion planner  for a quadcopter

 ## Learning

-* Particle filter
+* Deep Learning (mainly computer vision, convolutional neural networks, SSD MobileNet, OpenCV)
-* Extended  Kalman filter,
+* Particle filter, Extended  Kalman filter
 * Sensor fusion
-* Search,
+* Search
-* prediction
+* Prediction
-* trajectory  generation
+* Trajectory  generation
-* grid and/or  graph  representations
+* Grid and/or  graph  representations
-* Basic geometry
-* Basic physics  (Forces /  Moments /  Transformations)
+* Basic geometry / Basic physics  (Forces /  Moments /  Transformations)

 ## Installation